About the School

 Uniquely Collaborative Approach

 Jade is equally distinct in forging relationships with herbalists and fellow aromatherapists, sharing knowledge to elevate each of our disciplines, herbal medicine, and aromatic medicine while honoring both fields.
-Understanding that we are strengthened by diversity, we strive to bring together the best of the skilled and talented experts in a variety of expressions within this and related fields.
+Understanding that we are strengthened by diversity, Jade strives to bring together the best of the skilled and talented experts in a variety of expressions within this and related fields.

-Each brings something unique to the study, offering their unique perspective to engage our diverse variety of students: healing perspectives, chemical properties, herbal integration, sensory applications, applications for end of life, emotional health and more.
+Each instructor brings something unique to the study, offering their unique perspective to engage our diverse student population: healing perspectives, chemical properties, herbal integration, sensory applications, applications for end of life, emotional health, and more.